yehia67/documentation/utils/0.1/official/proof-of-existence/overview.md

 Use what you've learned to build an application that secures signed documents on the Tangle.
 You can use the [document immutability blueprint](root://blueprints/0.1/doc-immutability/overview.md) for inspiration.

-Use our proof-of-existance user interface to [upload a file hash to the Tangle](https://iota-poex.dag.sh).
+Use our proof-of-existence user interface to [upload a file hash to the Tangle](https://iota-poex.dag.sh).